 Drug-trafficking and transnational crime are identified consistently in international fora as a threat to international peace and security.
 Traditional policy responses have focused on the threat drugs and crime pose to the state, and subsequently, what law enforcement or punitive strategies should be adopted.
 This workshop explored how such an approach limits our understanding of these phenomena, their effects on citizen security, and thus possible solutions to the problem.

-This seminar was organized by the winners of WPF's first annual student seminar competition, Mario Patiño, Jennifer Keene, Katharine Davis, Leah Greenberg and Anne Wanlund.
+This seminar was organized by the winners of WPF's first annual student seminar competition, [insert link to student seminar competition] Mario Patiño, Jennifer Keene, Katharine Davis, Leah Greenberg, and Anne Wanlund.